 What is an RFID card for EV Charging?

 What is an RFID card for EV charging?

 Curious about how RFID cards fit in the world of electric vehicle charging?
-If you are here, it’s likely you are asking – what is an RFID card for EV charging?
+If you are here, it’s likely you are wondering – what is an RFID card for EV charging?
 Why do some EV chargers use RFID cards and others don’t?
 Do I need an RFID card to charge my EV?
 How do I get an RFID card for public EV charging points?

+What is an RFID card for EV Charging?